luketurnbull/luke-design/README.md

 - [x] Better changing states with react spring?
 - [ ] Add delete button functionality to delete a model
 - [ ] Collapse the sidebar by default
+- [ ] Add go back button when zoomed in on the model
 - [ ] Work on camera controls, to allow user to pan around the model without the camera going in the mesh
 - [ ] Documentation